sciactive/nymph/README.md

 ## What's Next

-Up next is a user management system for Nymph.
-Currently in beta, it will let you set up a registration and login process using Nymph entities.
+Tilmeld is a user management system for Nymph.
+Currently in beta, it provides registration and login with Nymph entities.
 It's available at [tilmeld.org](http://tilmeld.org/).